pgunter25/module_2_challenge/README.md

-# Loan Qualifying App with Interactice CLI
+# Loan Qualifying App with Interactive CLI

 This is a python application that leverages questionary to automate the creation of an interactive command line interface for users to find out which loans they qualify for.